-In this age of global connectivity, protecting your business‘s assets and data is more important than ever, which is why your business needs a strong firewall.
+In this age of global connectivity, protecting your business’s assets and data is more important than ever, which is why your business needs a strong firewall and IT strategy.
 Almost all businesses are connected to the Internet for a wide variety of services.
 These include email, search, social media, and cloud storage.